Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Feynman-Kac type representation

 If we choose $j \in \N^{\star}$ large enough so that $(5C)^{j} \frac{T^{j-1}}{(j-1)!} < 1$, we obtain $U(t,x)=V(t,x)$ for almost all $(t,x) \in [0,T] \times \R^d$.
 This concludes the proof of Theorem \ref{prop:UniTrFun}. \end{proof} \begin{corro} Under Assumption \ref{ass:mainP3}, there exists a unique function $u : [0,T] \times \R^d \longrightarrow \R$ satisfying the Feynman-Kac equation \eqref{eq:FKForm}.
 In particular, such $u$ coincides with the mild solution of \eqref{eq:PDE}. \end{corro}

 In the case where the function $\Lambda$ does not depend on $\nabla u$, existence and uniqueness of a solution of \eqref{eq:PDE} in the mild sense can be proved under weaker assumptions.
 This is the object of the following result. \begin{thm} Assume that Assumption \ref{ass:main0} is satisfied.
-Let $u_0 \in \shp(\R^d)$ admitting a bounded density (still denoted by the same letter).
-Let $Y$ the the strong solution of \eqref{eq:SDE} with prescribed $Y_0$. \\ We suppose that the transition probability function $P$ (see \eqref{eq:FKLin}) admits a density $p$ such that $P(s,x_0,t,dx) = p(s,x_0,t,x)dx$, for all $s,t \in [0,T]$, $x_0 \in \R^d$. $\Lambda$ is supposed to satisfy items 4. and 5. of Assumption \ref{ass:mainP3}.
-Then, there exists a unique mild solution $u$ of \eqref{eq:PDE} in $L^1([0,T],L^1(\R^d))$, i.e. $u$ satisfies
+Let ${\bf u_0} \in \shp(\R^d)$ admitting a bounded density (still denoted by the same letter).
+Let $Y$ the the strong solution of \eqref{eq:SDE} with prescribed $Y_0$.